-Woodworm Studios in rural Oxfordshire is the legendary home of Fairport Convention, undoubtedly one of the most influential English folk bands.
-It combines a vibrant 3-storey tracking room (complete with baby grand and hammond), with a well equipped control room centred around an SSL Duality and much high-end outboard, and homely residential facilities.
+Woodworm Studios in rural Oxfordshire, in the heart of the Cotswolds is the legendary home of Fairport Convention, undoubtedly one of the most influential English folk bands.
+It combines a vibrant 2-storey tracking room (complete with baby grand and hammond), with a well equipped control room centred around an SSL Duality and much high-end outboard, and homely residential facilities.
 A great place to make music with a live sound and a vintage feel.

-Located in a 2-storey granary barn in beautiful rural Warwickshire, Gospel Oak offers seclusion and privacy to its artists, in a modern high-end studio facility.
+Located in a 2-storey granary barn in beautiful rural Warwickshire in the Midlands.
+With good access from Leamington Spa and Birmingham, Gospel Oak Studio offers seclusion and privacy to its artists, in a modern high-end studio facility.
 The main live room is an expertly controlled space, offering a transparency which makes for natural and intimate recordings.
 The control room is well stocked with high-end outboard and boasts an SSL console.
 A recommended place to record music with a tight sound and a modern feel.

-Flipside Recording Studios is a modern production studio near the centre of Coventry.
+Flipside Recording Studios is a modern production studio near the centre of Coventry in the Midlands.
 With plenty of natural light, the studio is a relaxed and airy place to work.
 The studio boasts a class-leading mixing and mastering suite and a superb in house production team.
 Highly recommended option to produce music with a modern feel on a smaller budget.

 Where it doesn’t cost the Earth to record!
 Built from straw bales, earth, grass and reclaimed materials, Strawhouse is the UK’s first eco-build studio.
-This delightful studio, based on the outskirts of Rugby, offers a unique recording environment and a distinctive room sound that is ideal for roots and acoustic music.
+This delightful studio, based on the outskirts of Rugby in the Midlands, offers a unique recording environment and a distinctive room sound that is ideal for roots and acoustic music.
 A great choice for making music with a live, earthy sound on a smaller budget.

 On her second EP, Matt worked with Alicia Catling to create a radically alternative sound to her previous release.
 Combining psychedelic modulations, drum machines, tape driven sampled oddities and Alicia’s propensity for clever chords, this record was a bold statement which garnered praise from indie bloggers and gave her a first NME feature.